EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/applications.rst

     .. figure:: ./img/ClassificationDatasetManager_2a.png
        :align: center

-    For details see the :ref:`algorithm description <Create classification dataset (from categorized vector layer and feature raster)>`.
+    For details see the :ref:`algorithm description <alg-enmapbox-CreateClassificationDatasetFromCategorizedVectorLayerAndFeatureRaster>`.

 From categorized raster layer and feature raster
     .. list-table::